Mallig: History

+ON June 21, 1959, the barrios and sitios of Abut, Barucboc Norte, Cauayan, Estrada, Lepanto, Malalao, Manga, Maragato, Minagbag, Pasurgong, PODCO, Settlement No. I, and Turod were separated from Mallig to form the new municipality of Quezon, by virtue of Republic Act No. 2418.

 Mallig was a harsh abode for the migrants at the beginning, particularly because of the hostile natives who dominated the area, and also because of the occurrence of endemic malaria.
 It took the settlers gradual adaptation and acclimatization before they finally convinced their relatives and other migrants to settle permanently.

 Geography

 Mallig is bounded by the towns of Paracelis on its western limits, Quezon on its northern limits, Roxas on its southern limits and by both Delfin Albano and Quirino on its eastern limits.
 The municipality has a land area of 133.40 square kilometers or 51.51 square miles which constitutes 1.07% of Isabela's total area.

 Its main gateway is the Santiago–Tuguegarao Road which is a part of the national highway.
 The Ilagan–Delfin Albano–Mallig Road, a provincial road, also serves as an important point of entry to Mallig.
 It is also an agricultural town mainly composed of agricultural farms such as rice fields and corn fields which makes its rural landscape.

 Mallig is situated 37.33 km from the provincial capital Ilagan, and 425.19 km from the country's capital city of Manila.